cgabrieu/cgabrieu/README.md

 👋 Hey!
-I'm Carlos - a full-stack & iOS developer with 3+ years of experience.
+I'm a full-stack & iOS developer with 3+ years of experience.
 I work with Node.js, React, SwiftUI and AWS (AppSync, Lambda, DynamoDB, etc.), building apps end to end.

 💡 I'm all about writing clean, readable code that’s easy to maintain.
 I follow Clean Code principles, cover features with automated tests and keep performance and simplicity in mind.